muhammadsalihu/softpreneur/README.md

 Connected to a custom domain: www.softpreneur.xyz

+# Softpreneur

-This Project Dedicated to Ibrahim Abdulrahman (Former CEO of Motionwares who sadly passed away last year)
+- This Project Dedicated to Ibrahim Abdulrahman (Former CEO of Motionwares who sadly passed away last year)

-Here is a tribute video dedicated to Ibrahim by the Motionwares Family: https://www.youtube.com/watch?v=6JwXWBc0SuM&t=3s
+- Here is a tribute video dedicated to Ibrahim by the Motionwares Family: https://www.youtube.com/watch?v=6JwXWBc0SuM&t=3s

-If you come across this ReadMe, please say a prayer for Ibrahim.
+- If you come across this ReadMe, please say a prayer for Ibrahim.
 He was a great Leader who advocated for the culture of Inifinite Game (https://www.kernel.community/en/build/games/infinite/)

-I encourage you to take a look at this Instagram Page, most especially the captions on his personal posts.
+- I encourage you to take a look at this Instagram Page, most especially the captions on his personal posts.

-In Future Iteration of this project, his works will be minted as an NFT and deployed to the Blockchain.
+- In Future Iteration of this project, his works will be minted as an NFT and deployed to the Blockchain.

 The Next Iteration of this project will be to build MotionwaresDAO as a Network State (Inspired by Balajis work).